soham753/SPEECH-RECOGNITION-SYSTEM/README.md

 MENTOR: NEELA SANTOSH

-# 🎙️ Audio Transcription with SpeechRecognition and Google Web Speech API

 This Python project demonstrates how to convert spoken words from an audio file into text using the `SpeechRecognition` library and Google's free **Web Speech API**.
 The script processes `.wav` files and outputs a text transcription, making it a powerful starting point for applications like voice assistants, voice-to-text editors, podcast analysis, subtitle generation, and audio indexing.